No. 08 Pterophyllum scalare · Var. Double Dark Black (D/D)

 Tank Requirements & Habitat

-• Aquascape: To accentuate their dramatic coloration, use a light-colored substrate like white sand and a backdrop of vibrant green plants such as Java Fern and Anubias.
+Care is the same as for other P. scalare varieties.
+A tall tank is essential — a 29-gallon tall (18 in) minimum for a pair, 55 gallons or larger ideal for a small group.
+To accentuate their dramatic coloration, use a light-colored substrate like white sand and a backdrop of vibrant green plants such as Java Fern and Anubias.

 Water Parameters

-• Maintenance: Pristine water is key.
-Perform weekly water changes of 25-30% to keep nitrates low and the fish healthy.
+76–82°F (24–28°C), pH 6.0–7.5, hardness 3–10 dGH.
+Pristine water is key — perform weekly water changes of 25–30% to keep nitrates low and the fish healthy.

 Diet and Feeding

-• Supplements: Offer frozen foods like bloodworms, brine shrimp, and mysis shrimp several times a week to provide variety and enrichment.
+A varied, high-protein diet is best: a high-quality cichlid pellet or flake as the primary food, with frozen bloodworms, brine shrimp, and mysis shrimp offered several times a week for variety and enrichment.

 Breeding Double Dark Black Angelfish

-Breeding this variety is fascinating because its genetic purity leads to very predictable outcomes.
+Breeding this variety is fascinating because its genetic purity leads to very predictable outcomes:

-• Breeding a Double Dark Black (D/D) with a Silver Angelfish (+/+): This cross will produce a different variety entirely.
-100% of the offspring will be Black Lace Angelfish (D/+).
+• Double Dark Black × Silver Angelfish (D/D × +/+): 100% of offspring will be Black Lace Angelfish (D/+).

 Frequently Asked Questions